ccb-hms/ccbfold/examples/workshop/README.md

 ```

 Note that the submission script has the following changes:
-- adds `--norun_data_pipeline` flag so that AlphaFold3 only runs MSA
+- adds `--norun_inference` flag so that AlphaFold3 only runs MSA
 - we save the MSA results to `af3_msa_outputs`
 - we no longer need a GPU so we use the `short` partition and remove the `--gres` flag